"Style is a tool, not a possession." -- Laurie Laliberte

 I'm honored to have worked with her.
 And I'm honored to keep working with her.”

-William Vitka, author of Infected, and Emergence
+-- William Vitka, author of Infected, Emergence, and Stranded

 "Laurie is a rock star.
 Period."